aischlena/mlinvitrotox-tutorial/README.md

 How to get started with the MLinvitrotox package

 ## A. Project description

 ## B. Getting started

 TODO the SIRIUS data and the models still need to be added

-In its current form, MLinvitroTox can only be used from a terminal as a command line interface.
+In its current form, MLinvitroTox can only be used from a terminal as a command line interface (CLI).
+Also, we recommend to use git to download the repository.

+TODO provide a link on how to get started with a terminal

 Open a terminal and move to the folder in which you would like to work.